 Uniqnames & Passwords

-This document provides information about managing the MCommunity Directory group profile associated with a Shared Account and changing the UMICH password associated with that account.
+This document provides information about managing the MCommunity Directory group profile associated with a Google Shared Account and changing the UMICH password associated with that account.
 (Shared Accounts allow a group to have a U-M Google account owned by that group rather than by an individual.)

 Important steps designed to assist you with the initial access to Oracle and password set up.